mohamedabolyazeed22/Ethical-Hacking/README.md

 - `reboot` : Reboot the system.
 Used to restart the system.
 - `shutdown` : Shut down the system.
 Used to shut down the system.

+ ---

+## **Vulnerability Assessment**

+ - There are several types of vulnerability assessments based on the scope, objectives, and targets.
+Each type serves a specific purpose in identifying security weaknesses across different layers of an organization’s infrastructure.